-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+To see other pages, use the menu.

-- Type of cancer suspected
+The type of cancer suspected

-- Signs and symptoms
+Your signs and symptoms

 The following tests may be used to diagnose multiple myeloma:

-Blood and urine tests.Myeloma cells often secrete the antibody monoclonal immunoglobulin known as “M protein”.
-Levels of “M protein” in a patient's blood and urine are used to determine the extent of the disease and to monitor the effectiveness of treatment.
+- Blood and urine tests.Myeloma cells often secrete the antibody monoclonal immunoglobulin known as M protein.
+M protein levels in a patient's blood and urine are used to determine the extent of the disease and to monitor the effectiveness of treatment.
 In some patients, the myeloma cells only secrete part of the antibody, which is called the light chain.

-Serum protein electrophoresis (SPE) or urine protein electrophoresis (UPE) helps identify and quantify "M protein" in the blood or urine.
+The amount of M protein in the blood or urine is measured by serum protein electrophoresis (SPE) or urine protein electrophoresis (UPE).
 These tests help to see if the treatment is working and whether the disease is progressing or coming back.

-Positron emission tomography (PET) scan.
+Positron emission tomography (PET) or PET-CT scan.
+A PET scan is usually combined with a CT scan (see above), called a PET-CT scan.
+However, you may hear your doctor refer to this procedure just as a PET scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive sugar substance is injected into the patient’s body.
 This sugar substance is taken up by cells that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.

 Bone marrow aspiration and biopsy.
-These two procedures are similar and often done at the same time to examine the bone marrow.
+These 2 procedures are similar and often done at the same time to examine the bone marrow.
 Bone marrow has both a solid and a liquid part.
 A bone marrow aspiration removes a sample of the fluid with a needle.
-A bone marrow biopsy is the removal of a small amount of solid tissue using a needle, and it is important to making a diagnosis of myeloma.
+A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
+This is important for making a diagnosis of myeloma.

 Fat pad aspirate.
-If certain “M proteins” that are misfolded in a particular way are deposited in body tissues, it can cause organ dysfunction.
+If certain M proteins that are misfolded in a particular way are deposited in body tissues, it can cause organs to stop functioning normally.
 This condition is called amyloidosis.
-If amyloidosis is a consideration, it may be necessary to take a sample of the abdominal fat pad (the collection of fat around a person's abdomen) for examination under a microscope, called a biopsy.
+If amyloidosis is a consideration, then it may be necessary to take a sample of the abdominal fat pad (the collection of fat around a person's abdomen) to be examined under a microscope, called a biopsy.

 After diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.
+If the diagnosis is cancer, these results also help the doctor describe the cancer.
+This is called staging.